Levandovski/api-study-typeorm/readme.md

 ## After that run the command:
 ### npm run dev

-## Below is the model of entity and relationships of the project
+## Below is the model of entity and relationships of the project:

 <img src="./DER.PNG" />